africanbushman/The-Arts/README.md

 ## Technologies Used

-The technologies used are as follows HTML, CSS, bootstrap and JavaScript.
+The technologies used are as follows HTML, CSS, bootstrap, youtube api, soundcloud api and JavaScript.

 ### License